sinsys/taskmon_client/README.md

 ## Description

 This is a task manager application intended to provide a sense of urgency on projects.
+Instead of displaying the traditional due date of a project or task, this application displays a constant countdown timer showing you how much time you have left to complete the task.

+It also records how long you are working and provides a helpful "hydration meter" ensuring you're drinking enough water while you bash away on your projects!

 ## Table of contents